-L&TT uses the following three types of SCSI scripts:
+L&TT uses the following types of SCSI scripts:

-- Built-in tests are hardcoded into the program and are installed during the L&TT installation process. - Script-based tests are additional tests based on scripts that are stored in the scripts directory in the L&TT installation directory.
+Script-based tests are tests based on scripts that are stored in the scripts directory in the L&TT installation directory.
 The script-based test files have the .tst extension.
 Users can download new and updated scripts.
 With the Windows version of L&TT, the management of script files is accomplished through the Get files from Web item on the File menu.